Segmentation of Anatomical Layers and Artifacts in Intravascular Polarization Sensitive Optical Coherence Tomography Using Attending Physician and Boundary Cardinality Losses: Conclusion

 \section{Conclusion}

-We proposed a method for the segmentation of IV-PS-OCT images.
+We proposed a method for the segmentation of intravascular polarimetry images of coronary arteries.
 The method performance compares favorably with state-of-the-art baseline algorithms, which operate on conventional IV-OCT images.
-The additional polarization contrast available to IV-PS-OCT affords improved segmentation across a wide range of atherosclerotic lesion types and could be used for refined lesion characterization or guiding interventions.
+The additional polarization contrast available to PS-OCT affords improved segmentation across a wide range of atherosclerotic lesion types and significantly improves the segmentation of the media boundaries in diseased vessels.
+Intravascular polarimetry with automated segmentation could be used for refined lesion characterization and may simplify and improve guidance of percutaneous coronary interventions.